What You Need To Know About Wrongful Dismissal

 - There are also online services such as the Wrongful Dismissal Database that assess your situation and calculates severance details.
 This is done by comparing your age, years of service and occupation against similar recent settlements.

-You can file a claim with Ontario’s Ministry of Labour to be awarded appropriate termination or severance pay.
+You can file a claim with Ontario’s Ministry of Labour to be awarded appropriate termination or termination pay.

 - According to the Ministry of Labour, most employees covered by the ESA are able to file a claim if they believe that their employer is not complying with the law.